Landesarchiv-Thueringen/x-man/doc/Development.md

 ### Error Handling

 **Error and panic.**
 In the server, we use a combination of go `error` return values and `panic`.
-In general, expected problems should be returned as `error` while unexpected problems due to programming errors can `panic`.
+In general, expected problems—such as connection issues or invalid files—should be returned as `error` while unexpected problems due to programming errors can `panic`.
 When returning an `error`, take care to provide enough context, so the problem can be clearly identified.

+Also consider wether operation can continue after the error.
+For example, for an error sending a notification email, it might be better not to `panic` to not abort any subsequent steps.

 **ProcessingError.**
 Either is turned in a `ProcessingError` and displayed in the administration UI.